Skip to main content

 Is It Legal to Move Out at 17?

-How to get emancipated isn't just something that rebellious teenagers want to know.
+How to leave home or get emancipated isn't just something that teenagers want to know.
 Parents and guardians also often have questions about the emancipation of minors and how it affects their legal obligations.
-That said, many an American teen has probably asked "Is it legal to move out at 17 (or 16 or even 15)?"
+That said, many an American teen has probably asked "Is it legal to move out as a 17-year-old?"

 Emancipation Requirements

-• Statutory age.
-Each state has a statute that dictates how old a child must be in order to get emancipated.
+• Age.
+Each state has a statute that dictates how old a child must be to get emancipated.
 For most states, the statutory age is 16, but it could be as young as 14.

 • Maturity level.
-For it to be legal to move out at 17 (or 16 for that matter), the emancipation of a minor, a court must generally confirm the child has enough adult-like maturity to be on his or her own.
+A court must generally confirm the child has enough adult-like maturity to be on their own.

 • Financial independence.
-In general, children must prove they can support themselves in order to get emancipated.
-That's why the emancipation of minors is often associated with child celebrities who wish to keep greedy relatives away from their money.
+In general, children must prove they can support themselves to get emancipated.
+That's why the emancipation of minors is often associated with child celebrities who wish to keep greedy parents away from their money.

 • Notice to parents/guardians.
-A child's legal guardians must get an opportunity to respond to the emancipation request, and perhaps even oppose it.
+A child's legal guardians must be able to respond to the emancipation request and perhaps even oppose it.

 • Automatic emancipation.
 In some states, the emancipation of a minor is automatic upon the child's legal marriage or upon joining the armed forces.